mtorrisi/e-Research-Hackfest-prep/README.md

 # How to use this repo

 If you would like to run a hackfest at your site, this repo will get you started.
 It consists of the tools and checklists necessary to prepare for and execute a successful hackfest.
-There are checklists for each of the actors in the
+There are checklists for each of the actors in the relevant subdirectory.

+There is also a [main checklist](master-checklist.md) which will guide you in preparing the event.

 # Contributors